anupamguptacal/cse332-p2-goldenaxe/src/p2/writeup/WriteUp.md

 lot more time than the operation on the original Chaining Hash Table.
 The same trends can be observed for random inserts into both the lists in the graph attached.

 To check for space utilization, every time the chaining hash table needed to be resized, I checked how many indices in the previous table were empty and checked how the results were.
 As expected, the results with unchanged hash function hash table were massively lesser than that with the changed hash function since the unchanged hash table let the elements be placed everywhere in the table while the changed specified only places the elements one of 2 indices.
-The number of empty indices in array during resizing for sequential unchanged so close to zero since the tests inserted <Integer, Integer> key/value pairs and the hash code for an integer is the number itself, hence each element in sequential was added to an index that came after that.
+The number of empty indices in array during resizing for sequential unchanged is so close to zero since the tests inserted <Integer, Integer>
+key/value pairs and the hash code for an integer is the number itself, hence each element in sequential was added to an index that came after that.
 Following this, for the sequential experiment, the empty indices in Unchanged Hash table before resizing were 0 in all data sets.

 The find algorithm for the two Chaining Hash Tables also varied a lot since in the unchanged hash table, the find would just need to figure out the index and find in the dictionary which for a MoveToFrontList is O(n).
 However, in the changed